 Local authority maintained schools are largely funded by the local authority.
-However, schools can also generate income independently of the local authority, for example from photograph sales, snack charges, the sale of school uniform items, fundraising or charges for the use of the premises outside normal hours.
+However, schools can also generate income independently of the local authority, for example from photograph sales, the sale of school uniform items, fundraising or charges for the use of the premises outside normal hours.
 This income is usually referred to as ‘Private Fund’ income.
 Voluntary and Private Funds can be defined as any funds that are the responsibility of an employee of ours other than official funds.
 It is generally, but not always, held in a separate bank account.

 As well as having our delegated school budget which is provided by the government, Langley Mill Church of England Infant School and Nursery also has a Private School Fund.
 This is predominantly for other monies received from a range of places including fundraising, uniform sales, school photographs, snack funds, etc.